saikumarbulasala/wikipedia-search-engine/README.md

 * **Asynchronous Search:** Uses `Async/Await` to fetch data without reloading the page.
 * **Dynamic UX:** Real-time loading spinner and "Enter to Search" functionality.
 * **Performance:** Optimized for speed and minimal API overhead.

-## 🏗️ How to Run Locally
-1. Clone the repo: `git clone https://github.com/YOUR_GITHUB_USERNAME/wikipedia-search-engine.git`
-2. Open `index.html` in your browser.